The next time you're looking for inspiration for hand-held party snacks, why not look toward Indian cuisine for inspiration?

 02 of 12

 Forget about popcorn or coconut shrimp and instead serve these spicy deep-fried prawns at your next party.
 By leaving the tails on, your guests will have the perfect "handle" to hold these succulent crispy large shrimp while enjoying with a bit of chutney.
-The shrimp are marinated in a mixture of ginger, garlic, green chilis, and lime juice; then the prawns are coated in a batter of eggs, flour, and breadcrumbs before being deep-fried until golden brown.
+The shrimp are marinated in a mixture of ginger, garlic, green chilis, and lime juice; then the prawns are coated in a batter of eggs, semolina flour, and breadcrumbs before being deep-fried until golden brown.

 03 of 12

 Chicken tikka is one of the most popular dishes in India and it involves marinating chicken pieces in special spices (coriander, garam masala, ginger paste) and yogurt to tenderize them, and then grilled on skewers.
 You can either make individual skewers or thread the chicken tikka onto large skewers and remove the chunks onto a platter for guests to pick up with toothpicks.
 Either way, this may be the most sought after app at the party.